 Functional skills provide a single route to achievement from Entry Level 1 to Level 2 for all learners in all sectors.

 Functional skills are built based on the curriculum for adult literacy and numeracy and focus on assessments designed to test the application of skills.
 They can be accredited as free-standing qualifications.

-Learning functional skills also feature as an essential element of apprenticeship routes to qualifications, especially where the apprentice has not achieved grades A*-C in English and maths GCSEs.
-In other words, they can also be awarded as a component of apprenticeships or other awards, including diplomas or foundation Learning.
+Learning functional skills also feature as an essential element in apprenticeships, especially where the apprentice has not achieved grades 9-4 (A*-C) in English and maths GCSEs.
+In other words, they can also be awarded as a component of apprenticeships or other awards, including diplomas or foundation learning.